Flavoredone/Selenium_MVC_miniframework/README.md

 # flavored0ne

-A simple MVC multi-browser (Chrome and Firefox) framework based on Selenium WebDriver.
+A simple MVC multi-browser (Chrome and Firefox) framework written on Python and based on Selenium WebDriver with unittest packages.

 To handle operability, 5 test cases are written for the training website "<https://userinyerface.com/>"